 frontier.
 The project was Jones’ response to the immense loss felt throughout Australia due to the destruction of these culturally significant items.

 It represented an effort to commence a healing process and a celebration of the survival of the world’s oldest living culture despite this traumatic

 RECENT BLOG POSTSBack to top

 Kaldor Public Art Projects

-For over 40 years Kaldor Public Art Projects, has created groundbreaking projects with international artists in public spaces, changing the landscape of
+For over 48 years Kaldor Public Art Projects has created groundbreaking projects with international artists in public spaces, changing the landscape of

-John Kaldor AM is a dedicated collector, patron and supporter of contemporary art.
+John Kaldor AO is a dedicated collector, patron and supporter of contemporary art.
 He has been collecting and commissioning art since the late 1950s and since 1969 has shared his love of art with the Australian public through his series of art projects.